PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

   - Enable Mobile - enables the Mobile view for the module or modules.
   - Disable Mobile - disables the Mobile view for the module or modules.

 Once the Bulk action pop-up is shown, there is confirmation text _You are about to the following modules:_ and the list of module names.
-As well as 2 CTA buttons - **Cancel** or **Yes, I want to do it**.
+As well as 2 CTA buttons - **Cancel** - closes the pop-up, discards further actions - or **Yes, I want to do it** - proceeds the selected Bulk action.